olympiag3/olypy/README.md

 ## Installing

 Clone the repo.

-Note that Python 3.4+ is required; use penv if your system Python is old.
+Note that Python 3.4+ is required; use [pyenv](https://github.com/yyuu/pyenv) if your system Python is old.

 ## Generating the QA database